altoo-ag/scala-kryo-serialization/README.md

 How to customize kryo initialization
 ------------------------------------

-To further customize kryo you can extend the `io.altoo.serialization.kryo.scala.DefaultKryoInitializer` and configure the FQCN under `pekko-kryo-serialization.kryo-initializer`.
+To further customize kryo you can extend the `io.altoo.serialization.kryo.scala.DefaultKryoInitializer` and configure the FQCN under `scala-kryo-serialization.kryo-initializer`.

 #### Configuring default field serializers
-In `preInit` a different default serializer can be configured as it will be picked up by serailizers added afterwards.
+In `preInit` a different default serializer can be configured as it will be picked up by serializers added afterward.
-By default the `com.esotericsoftware.kryo.serializers.FieldSerializer` will be used.
+By default, the `com.esotericsoftware.kryo.serializers.FieldSerializer` will be used.

 The available options are:
 * `com.esotericsoftware.kryo.serializers.FieldSerializer`<br/>
   Serializes objects using direct field assignment.
 FieldSerializer is generic and can serialize most classes without any configuration.
 It is efficient and writes only the field data, without any extra information.
 It does not support adding, removing, or changing the type of fields without invalidating previously serialized bytes.
 This can be acceptable in many situations, such as when sending data over a network, but may not be a good choice for long term data storage because the Java classes cannot evolve.

 * `com.esotericsoftware.kryo.serializers.CompatibleFieldSerializer`<br/>
   Serializes objects using direct field assignment, providing both forward and backward compatibility.
 This means fields can be added or removed without invalidating previously serialized bytes.
 Changing the type of a field is not supported.
 The forward and backward compatibility comes at a cost: the first time the class is encountered in the serialized bytes, a simple schema is written containing the field name strings.

 * `com.esotericsoftware.kryo.serializers.VersionFieldSerializer`<br/>
   Serializes objects using direct field assignment, with versioning backward compatibility.
 Allows fields to have a @Since(int) annotation to indicate the version they were added.
 For a particular field, the value in @Since should never change once created.
 This is less flexible than FieldSerializer, which can handle most classes without needing annotations, but it provides backward compatibility.
 This means that new fields can be added, but removing, renaming or changing the type of any field will invalidate previous serialized bytes.
 VersionFieldSerializer has very little overhead (a single additional varint) compared to FieldSerializer.
 Forward compatibility is not supported.

 * `com.esotericsoftware.kryo.serializers.TaggedFieldSerializer`<br/>
   Serializes objects using direct field assignment for fields that have a @Tag(int) annotation.
 This provides backward compatibility so new fields can be added.
 TaggedFieldSerializer has two advantages over
   VersionFieldSerializer:
     1) fields can be renamed
     2) fields marked with the @Deprecated annotation will be ignored when reading old bytes and won't be written to new bytes.

   Deprecation effectively removes the field from serialization, though the field and @Tag annotation must remain in the class.
 The downside is that it has a small amount of additional overhead compared to VersionFieldSerializer (additional per field variant).
 Forward compatibility is not supported.

 ### Example for configuring a different field serializer

 Create a custom initializer